-- If you have mobility issues: Wheelchairs, ECVs and strollers can be rented at the park, or bring your own.
+- If you have mobility issues: You can rent wheelchairs, ECVs, and strollers or bring your own.
 For all the details about visiting Disneyland with mobility issues, check this guide.

-- Habla Espanol?
-Parlez-vous Francais?
-If you need help in a language other than English, look for cast members wearing a small flag pin with your country's flag on it.
+- If you need help in a language other than English: Look for cast members wearing a small flag pin with your country's flag on it.
 They will speak your language.

-- Audio assistance includes assistive listening devices and closed captioning, which you can access through Guest Services.
+- If you need audio assistance: You can get assistive listening devices and closed captioning at Guest Services.
 If you need a sign language interpreter, contact guest services before your visit to find out the current schedule.

 How Guest Relations Can Help

-- Picking up a special access pass if you have mobility issues or any other kind of challenges.
-Or renting a closed caption or assistive listening device.
+- Special access passes if you have mobility issues or any other kind of challenges

-- Handling any other difficulties, including requesting a refund if you are dissatisfied
+- Handling any other difficulties, including refunds if you are dissatisfied